tomasherq/wdm-project/README.md

 In order to create a docker-compose file it is needed to run `python3 build_compose/builder.py`.
 The number of nodes for each service is defined in the file env/addresses.env.
 This file contains the first part of the IP addresses that we will use as "PREFIX_IP" and the last 1-3 digits that will be used for the nodes/coordinators of each service (separated by semicoloms).

 After creating the docker-compose.yml file in the main folder you can run `docker-compose up --build` to start the whole shopping cart service.

 ***Requirements:*** You need to have docker and docker-compose installed on your machine.

 #### minikube (local k8s cluster)

 This setup is for local k8s testing to see if your k8s config works before deploying to the cloud.
-First copy the docker images (in case of being a developer) with `bash docker-push-images.sh`, then make the scripts to deployment for kubernetes using `bash deploy-charts-minikube.sh`.
+First copy the docker images (in case of being a developer) with `bash docker-push-images.sh`.
+If one wants to change the number of nodes he/she can change use their own docker reposiory to upload the new images.After this step, we can make the scripts to deployment for kubernetes using `bash deploy-charts-minikube.sh`.

 The scripts will be at the k8s folder, you can go inside and run `kubectl apply -f .` in order to start your cluster.

 Once the cluster is running you may forward the port of the nginx service to a port of your local machine with `kubectl port-forward service/balancer 5000:80` in order to be able to query the service.

 ***Requirements:*** You need to have minikube (with ingress enabled) and kompose installed on your machine.
+You need also a docker-compose.yml file for creating the kubernetes execution files.

 #### kubernetes cluster (managed k8s cluster in the cloud)